arrangedev/sakurai/README.md

 cargo +nightly miri test
 ```

-## Safety
+## Safety & Disclaimers

 Sakurai uses a fair bit of unsafe code internally, but the outward APIs are safe Rust.

-While the crate is well tested; use at your own risk.
+While this crate is well tested, it's not recommended for production currently as some APIs are unstable (notably BTree).
+Use at your own risk.